Home > Blog Home > The Best Curtains to Keep Heat Out Year-Round

 Featuring honeycomb cells that expand and contract like an accordion when the shade is raised or lowered, Cellular Shades offer excellent insulation.
 The cells trap both hot and cold air coming through your window, which keeps your interior temperatures more comfortable.

-Pictured: Cellular Shades, ¾” Single Cell Blackout in Midnight
+Pictured: Cellular Shades, ¾” Single Cell Blackout

 blackout window treatments